josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 I've mentally scrambled to find a rule that might have just been broken, to force things back to the way I wanted.

-But I know deep down that, just like my kid, I'd be making that rule up, or enforcing it unfairly.

-If I did that, it wouldn't be out of a genuine, sincere concern for the rules we're all abiding by, or the game we're all playing; it would just be because it's a convenient vehicle to help me get what I want in that moment.
+But I know deep down that if I did that, just like my kid, I'd be making that rule up, or enforcing it unfairly—not out of a genuine, sincere concern for the game or its rules, but just because it's a convenient vehicle to help me get what I want in that moment.

-That's why my wife and I, like any good parents, feel it's good and right and necessary to help our child adjust his perspective, and teach him to think more fairly, more justly, and more objectively.
+My wife and I, like any good parents (I _think_ we're good parents), feel it's right and necessary to help our child adjust his perspective, and teach him to think more fairly, more justly, and more objectively.

 We want him to know the rules matter _all_ the time, and not just when it's convenient for him.

-That the rules aren't just for everyone else, and that winning isn't just for him.
+That the rules aren't just for everyone else.

 ---